 by Todd Graves

 All levels of players relentlessly look for secrets and tips to experience the feeling of a perfect strike, straight and true to the target.
 To most, the golf swing is a conundrum.
-As a matter of fact, there have been more books dedicated to uncovering a method to hitting a golf ball than any other instruction in sports.
-But what if I told you that the greatest way to strike a golf ball wasn’t learned in a book – it was dug from an empty field of Rockway golf club in Kitchener Ontario Canada and clinched in the bloody hands of a mysterious Canadian – sixty four years ago.
+There have been more books dedicated to uncovering a method to hitting a golf ball than any other instruction in sports.
+But what if I told you that the greatest way to strike a golf ball wasn’t learned in a book – it was dug from an empty field of Rockway golf club in Kitchener Ontario Canada and clinched in the bloody hands of a mysterious Canadian – sixty-four years ago.

 Within 5 years, between the ages of 14 and 19, Moe Norman, a reclusive Canadian golfer had found something that even Ben Hogan, the forefather of the classic golf swing, couldn’t believe.